 Steps for combining two chart types

-Creating a chart with two different chart types is comparatively simple in newer versions of Excel (the numbers are corresponding with the picture on the right hand side):
+Creating a chart with two different chart types is comparatively simple in newer versions of Excel (the numbers are corresponding with the following picture):

 - Prepare you data.
 In this case, you have the data (column B, ‘Month’) for the x-axis in the first column.
 The second column (C, ‘Revenue’) contains the data for the columns of the chart.
 The last column (in this case the revenue per customer) has the data for the line graph which you want to show above the column chart.